Frankcastleauditor/safe-solana-builder/references/native-rust.md

 ```
 - Always use Borsh deserialization (`try_from_slice`) rather than manual byte casting.
 - Manual byte casting with transmutes or raw pointer reads is undefined behavior territory.
+- Only deserialize the full account after the discriminator or type tag has been validated.

 ### 2.2 Verify Data Length Before Deserializing
 ```rust